Instructions & Support

 Inharmonicity weight factor

-In the General Settings page there is an option to adjust an Inharmonicity weight factor.
-Decreasing this value will make the tuning curve look smoother, but the tuning targets won’t align as well with the spacing of harmonics.
-Raising the value can deliver a more “spiky” tuning curve that is more customized to an individual piano.
+At the bottom of the Tuning Style (Interval Weights) page, there is an option to adjust an Inharmonicity weight factor for that style.
+Decreasing this value will make the tuning curve look smoother, but the tuning targets won’t align as well with the actual spacing of harmonics on poorly scaled pianos.
+Raising the value will deliver a “spikier” tuning curve that is more customized to an individual piano.
 Although changing the weight factor doesn’t make a large difference in the actual tuning, it should only be modified by users who know what they’re doing.
+(Note that as of December 2025, the inharmonicity weight factor is managed through the Tuning Styles page instead of General Settings.)

 Tuning Style (Interval weights)

-The tuning style can be customized by adjusting “weights” that are assigned to various slow-beating intervals.
-Intervals with higher weight will be tuned more pure than intervals with lower weight, but all intervals will be tempered slightly in the tuning calculation.
+Tuning styles can be customized by adjusting “weights” that are assigned to various slow-beating intervals.
+Intervals with higher weights will be tuned more pure than intervals with lower weights, but all intervals will be tempered slightly in the tuning calculation.

 • Octaves can be used to somewhat control the “stretch” of a tuning.
-A high 2:1 octave weight lessens the stretch overall, and the 10:5 octave weight greatly affects the stretch of the low bass.
+A high 2:1 octave weight lessens the stretch in the treble, and the 10:5 octave weight greatly affects the stretch of the low bass.

 • 5ths and 4ths are tuned narrow and wide respectively, so adjusting their weights can somewhat alter the overall stretch.